 "Ah, that's probably because of my dog, Tarou."
 Riko said with a small laugh.
 "He's a pure blooded Doberman, so he can look a bit intimidating, so I guess he ran straight for the door and scared them away."
 She chuckled a little at that.
 "Whoever they are must not know me very well though- Tarou is well known in the neighborhood for being a sweet dog.
 Whenever someone comes to the door, he's right there, wanting to play with them.
 But I guess to a complete stranger, it could be somewhat intimidating..."

-"That's certainly true."
+"That's certainly true.
+I could see how someone could get the wrong idea, especially if they were breaking into the place."
 Kazuha nodded her head.
 "From what I gather, you want to ask Heiji to find out who is sending these notes, right?"
 She asked her.

 "That's right, if it wouldn't be too much trouble."
 Riko said.
 "I've asked the police to look into the matter as well, but they don't seem to be coming up with any answers... and I'd sort of like this to be taken care of as soon as possible, before I start getting all paranoid about it."

-"I'll talk to him about it at lunch then!"
+"I'll mention it to him at lunch then!"
 Kazuha told her, giving her a smile.
+"I'm sure he'd be happy to help you, Yukishiro-san!"

 "Ah, wonderful."
 Riko said, clapping her hands.
 "That takes a load off of my mind, Toyama-san."
 Clearing her throat.
-"Well, with that out of the way, how about we take some pictures?"
+"Well, with that out of the way, how about we do what we came here for and take some pictures?"

-Time had churned on by, and by this point, everyone had gathered together to eat the lunch that was being provided by the lodge.
-Heiji and Conan hadn't really seemed to settle their skiing grudge match from either, both of them eying each other across the table, as if silently telling the other that they would finish this after they ate lunch.
+Time quickly marched on, and before long, everyone had gathered together back at the lodge in order to eat lunch.
+Heiji and Conan hadn't really seemed to settle their skiing grudge match from earlier, not judging from the way the both of them were eyeing each other across the table, as if silently telling the other that they would finish this after they ate lunch.
 Ran assured Kazuha that Heiji was far too busy competing with Conan to flirt with any girls.
 When she asked Ran about the time she had spent helping out Riko, Kazuha quickly got into the story she had heard from the photographer.

 "So she's gettin' a bunch of threatening notes, and someone tried to break into her house, huh?"
 Heiji asked, after hearing the story.
 Part of him, as excited as he was at the prospect of a case falling into his lap, was also hoping that it stayed at a bunch of notes and an attempted break in.
+He'd already experienced how quickly this type of thing could escalate.
 "Obviously from someone who knows about the value of that fancy necklace.
 What do you think, Ku-no, Conan-kun?"
 He asked glancing over at the shrunken detective, who was sitting between Ai and Ran.

 "Well, it would be a good idea to see the notes in question."
 Conan said thoughtfully, putting off munching on some rice.
 "They obviously don't know her well enough to know that she keeps the necklace with her at all times, and aren't aware of her dog's personality."
 He theorized.

 "I'm sure she would show you them if you asked."
 Kazuha said, setting down her chopsticks.
-"She said she was going back to her room to get something, but she would be down in awhile."
+"She said she was going back to her room to get some things for the next shoot, but she would be down in awhile."
 She told them, pushing her chair back a little.
-"I'm going to step out for a second myself.
-Watch my things?"
+"I'm going to step out for a second myself- I was hungrier than I thought!
+Watch my things while I get some seconds?"
 She asked them, standing up.
 As she did, there was a small sound, of something falling out of her jacket pocket.
 Blinking, she peered down, wondering what it could have been.
 She hadn't put anything in there, had she?

 "Is this it?"
 Ai offered, the object coming to rest against her foot.
 Leaning down underneath the table, she picked it up, revealing it to be a film canister.